stukev/CTF-best-practice/README.md

 # CTF best practice

+This writeup assumes that you're using Kali Linux.

 ## Setup

-This writeup assumes that you're using Kali Linux or in case you're not, that you at least know how to install the tools that Kali has installed by default. :)

 ### 1. Prepare wordlists